Documentation Index

 After uploading a file in Data Management, use Job Setup to generate a forecast based on that file.

-The page contains two main sections: Create New Job and Job Executions, as well as an informational section, How Forecasting Works, which provides an overview of the automated forecasting workflow in Board Foresight.
+The page contains two main sections: an informational section, How Forecasting Works, which provides an overview of the automated forecasting workflow in Board Foresight, and Job Executions, which lists jobs and their results.

 This section explains the four key stages performed behind the scenes to generate forecasts.
 Each stage includes an information icon that provides additional details about the step.